grundmanise/git-cheatsheet/README.md

 `git branch | grep -v "master" | xargs git branch -D`

+## Remove local branches that have been already merged to master

+`git branch --merged origin/master | xargs git branch -d`

+> First command gives a list of all your local branches that have been merged into your master branch

 ## Stashing

 Comes handy if you want to change branch without committing current stuff.